microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Nd0mKM3O3sQ" target="_blank"><img src="http://img.youtube.com/vi/Nd0mKM3O3sQ/0.jpg" alt="Introducing SQL Server 2022" width="400" height="300" border="10" /></a>

-You will go through the following exercises in this module to see built-in query intelligence in action:
+Read through the entire module to learn about all the built-in query intelligent capabilities or go directly to the following exercises in this module to see built-in query intelligence in action:

 <dl>